anmaped/rtmlib-ada/README.md

 ## Context

-The RunTime embedded Monitoring Library (rtmlib) was originally developed for runtime monitoring of real-time embedded systems on ARM and X86 platforms [1], but without emphasis on safety-critical systems.
-Now also supports RISC-V. This library is used to implement different monitoring architectures such as the ones proposed in [2] and [3].
+The RunTime embedded Monitoring Library (rtmlib) was originally developed for runtime monitoring of real-time embedded systems on ARM and X86 platforms [1] (current version also supports RISC-V), but without emphasis on safety-critical systems.
+This library is used to implement various monitoring architectures, such as those proposed in [2] and [3].
 Other efficient architectures can be deployed based on lock-free push, pull, and pop primitives over infinite trace sequences containing time-stamped events.
-The synchronization primitives for push, pull, and pop operations allow different readers and writers to progress asynchronously over the instantiated circular buffers and to synchronize when required.
+The synchronization primitives for push, pull, and pop operations allow different readers and writers to proceed asynchronously over the instantiated circular buffers and to synchronize on demand.

 ## How to use rtmlib-ada ?